Pull the edge loose at the firewall end and pivot the cover back.

 This connector has a slide mechanism.
 I have my finger in the pull handle for it.

 The fuse block removed from the vehicle.
 You can see the battery terminal post on the lower left edge.

 I carefully removed all fuses and relays from the fuse block and laid them out in the order removed.

 I took the back cover off of the fuse block and started disassembling it.

 Once I had it opened it was easy to see the damage.
 Slightly right of center.

 The damage was even easier to see from the relay side of the board.
 I feel fairly confident that if this problem would have been caught soon enough, the solder joint could have been repaired or a new relay installed (if one could have been located).
-I have 4 good used ones now.

 The old fuse block on the left and the new one on the right.

 I plugged everything back in and bolted the fuse block in place.